FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Two Phase Flood Routing Guidelines 2023/Two Phase Flood Routing Guidelines 2023.rst

 or tailings dam mudflow simulation.
 To initiate FLO-2D two phase flow:

-    - CONT.DAT - The MUD switch = 2 instead of 1 Sediment transport switch is 0;
+    - CONT.DAT - The MUD switch = 2 instead of 1; Sediment transport switch is 0.
-    - CONT.DAT XCONC is set to the average tailings concentration;
+    - CONT.DAT XCONC is set to the average tailings concentration.
     - INFLOW.DAT – reservoir node gets a water elevation, tailings elevation and reservoir roughness.

       .. raw:: html

           <div>
               <pre>R  7576    318.75        315.5               0.20</pre>
           </div>

     - TAILINGS.DAT – grid element and thickness.

 The reservoir water surface elevation is assigned to a single grid element inside the reservoir (cell #7576).
 The model will then automatically assign the reservoir starting WS Elevation to all the grid elements with a bed elevation less than the starting WS